yarakyrychenko/yarakyrychenko/README.md

     <img src="https://img.shields.io/badge/Medium-12100E?style=social&logo=medium&logoColor=black" alt="Medium Badge"/>
   </a>
 </div>

+### More about me

+In May 2022 I graduated summa cum laude from [New York University](https://www.nyu.edu) with a double-major in Mathematics (Honors) and Psychology.
+My math honors thesis explored data-driven solutions to elliptic partial differential equations and numerical matrix inversion techniques more broadly.
+I'm a research assistant at [Tessa West](https://tessawestlab.hosting.nyu.edu) and [Jay Van Bavel](https://www.jayvanbavel.com/lab)'s labs where I mostly use data science techniques to study group processes.
+I'm passionate about advaning and supporitng women in data science and technology.

 <!--
 **yarakyrychenko/yarakyrychenko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.